9juanjuan7/neuro-dash/README.md

 # NeuroDash: EEG-Powered Focus Racing Game

 **NeuroDash** is a neurofeedback game that transforms attention training into an engaging racing experience.
-Built with **OpenBCI Ganglion**, **Pygame**, and **Streamlit**, the system lets players control a car using their brainwaves — while clinicians or researchers can monitor focus levels in real time through a separate dashboard.
+Built with **OpenBCI Ganglion** and **Pygame**, the system lets players control a car using their brainwaves — while clinicians or researchers can monitor focus levels in real time through a separate dashboard.

 ---